 Galanterie (Jeffrey Cohan, flute; John Schneiderman, lute; William Skeen, cello): An Evening with Wilhelmine (Hanssler HC 15048) - Jeffrey Cohan, a master of both the modern and the period flute, comes home every year to Eastern Iowa to oversee the Black Hawk Music Festival.
 This year he released a beautiful new CD of previously unrecorded music that is on Suzanne Bona’s best of 2016 list.
 Unfortunately, it got lost in the snow and hasn’t yet reached me in Cedar Falls, but here's Suzanne's take: "A lovely chamber music collection of interesting repertory by Adam Falckenhagen, who worked for Princess Wilhemine (sister of King Frederick the Great of Prussia).
 Light and pretty, this is less well-known music that deserves to be heard."
 Here's a sample:

 Rachel Joselson, soprano, with pianist Rene Lecuona, violinist Scott Conklin, and cellist Hannah Holman: Songs of the Holocaust (Albany 1627) - Almost all of the composers featured were murdered in Nazi camps.
-(The exception, Norbert Glanzburg, survived by hiding in France, where he wrote songs for Edith Piaf and Maurice Chevalier - but also wrote a beautiful memorial to Holocaust victims, which brings the CD to a close.)
-Joselson's singing is humane, natural, beautiful, and heartfelt; the lullabies by Ilsa Weber, a mother and noted author of children's books, move you to tears.
-Pianist Rene Lecuona is, as usual, a first-rate collaborator; so are Holman and Conklin.
+(The exception, Norbert Glanzburg, survived by hiding in France, where he wrote songs for Edith Piaf and Maurice Chevalier, but also a beautiful memorial to Holocaust victims, which brings the CD to a close.)
+Joselson's singing is humane, natural, beautiful, and heartfelt; the lullabies by Ilsa Weber, a mother and noted author of children's books, will move you to tears.
+Rene Lecuona is a major pianist and first-rate collaborative artist, as are Hannah Holman and Scott Conklin.

 Kathryn Goeldner, mezzo-soprano, Amy Morris, flute, and Michael Heaston, piano: The Prairie Song Project (self-published at the link) - Goeldner, born and raised in Sigourney, unlocked her vocal gift at the University of Iowa, and has gone on to a major international career including lead roles at the Metropolitan Opera, Salzburg Festival and many other houses.
 She has also created important new roles and premiered major new works - including the commissions she created for this Prairie Song Project, which is focused on authors or composers from the Midwest.
 With her fellow Iowa native Amy Morris on the flute, it's a benefit to Iowa in itself.
 Below is a piece, Paradox, in which words by Shakespeare and Willa Cather are set to music by Peter Ash, a DeWitt, Iowa native who now is the conductor of the London Schools Symphony Orchestra and composer of an opera based on Willy Wonka, The Golden Ticket, which has been a major international success.